 Therefore the Islabikes Luath is a good choice for an all round junior bike if your youngster is into a bit of road, cyclocross, triathlon and touring.

-The Islabikes Luath is available exclusively from Islabikes.
+Buy new: The Islabikes Luath is available exclusively from Islabikes.
 They are currently reduced from £650 to £500.

 Cycle Sprog reviewed and recommended brand